EdogawaCoder/EdogawaCoder/README.md

 Welcome to my GitHub!
 I'm Edogawa, a passionate software developer from Brazil, currently focused on backend development using **Java (Spring Boot)**.
 I'm building a solid portfolio of practical projects as part of my journey to work as a developer in **Japan**.
 I believe in clean code, continuous learning, and using technology to solve real problems.

 Here you’ll find:
-- 📌 `projectKanbanAPI`: A Kanban task management API using Spring Boot and PostgreSQL.

 - 🔐 Auth & Security implementations with JWT and exception handling.
 - 📚 Consistent documentation and bilingual (🇯🇵 🇧🇷) comments for future international collaboration.
 - 🚧 More projects are coming, including frontend integrations with Angular.